sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 * Email: Mail
 * Maps : Maps
 * Photo viewer : Photos
+* Search : Bing
 * Video player: Movies & TV
 * Web browser: Edge
 * OneDrive automatically configued for MSA accounts so that documents, Photos, and Desktop are automatically synced and the user has 5GB of standard storage.

-### Code integrity policy
+### Hypervisor Code integrity policy
-The code integrity policy (CI) blocks the execution of unsigned or improperly signed binaries.
+Hypervisor code integrity policy (HVCI) blocks the execution of unsigned or improperly signed binaries.
 Using unsupported binaries is only recommended when performing lab or factory image customization, or during deployment where the execution environment is either WinPE or Audit Mode.
 Once the CI policy is enabled on a system, it is enabled in two places:

 * Windows 10 S, enforced at boot
 * UEFI firmware policy, enforced during firmware load and OS boot

+For more information, see the Enable virtualization-based isolation for Code Integrity section of [Driver compatibility with Device Guard in Windows 10](https://blogs.msdn.microsoft.com/windows_hardware_certification/2015/05/22/driver-compatibility-with-device-guard-in-windows-10/)

 ### Signed drivers and Windows 10 S
 Driver signing is different for Windows 10 S. For details on how to make your drivers work with Windows 10 S, see [Windows 10 S Driver Requirements](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/windows10sdriverrequirements) and [Publish a driver to Windows Update](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).